A benchmark for LHC searches for low-mass custodial fiveplet scalars in the Georgi-Machacek model: Phenomenology

 \subsection{Production of $H_5$ at the LHC}

 We now discuss the major LHC production modes of the $H_5$ states in the low-$m_5$ benchmark.
 In Fig.~\ref{fig:HVBFAndDY} we show the $H_5$ production cross sections via Drell-Yan production of $H_5$ pairs and via VBF.
 The Drell-Yan production cross section is independent of $s_H$, making it particularly valuable to constrain the GM model at low $s_H$.
 The VBF cross section is proportional to $s_H^2$; we fix $s_H = 0.1$ in Fig.~\ref{fig:HVBFAndDY}.
 We computed these cross sections at next-to-leading order (NLO) in QCD for 13~TeV $pp$ collisions using {\tt MadGraph5{\_}aMC{@}NLO}~\cite{Alwall:2014hca} with the {\tt PDF4LHC15} NLO parton distribution functions~\cite{Butterworth:2015oua}.
 VBF cross sections for production of the $H_5$ states at the LHC have previously been computed at next-to-next-to-leading order (NNLO) in QCD for $m_5 \geq 200$~GeV in Ref.~\cite{Zaro:2015ika}.
+Cross sections for $H_5^{\pm\pm}$ production in VBF, associated production with a $W$ boson, and Drell-Yan production in pairs were also computed at leading order for 14~TeV and 100~TeV proton-proton collisions in Ref.~\cite{Chiang:2015amq}.

 The largest Drell-Yan production cross section corresponds to the $H_5^{++} H_5^{--}$ channel which falls from 545~fb at $m_5 = 120$~GeV to 86.3~fb at $m_5$ = 200~GeV while the smallest cross section corresponds to the $H_5^{+} H_5^{-}$ channel which falls from 138~fb at $m_5$ = 120~GeV to 21.6~fb at $m_5$ = 200~GeV.
 The largest VBF production cross section (calculated at $s_H = 0.1$) corresponds to the $H_5^{++} j j$ channel which falls from 40.4~fb at $m_5$ = 120~GeV to 23.3~fb at $m_5$ = 200~GeV while the smallest cross section corresponds to the $H_5^{--} j j$ channel which falls from 18.8~fb at $m_5$ = 120~GeV to 9.85~fb at $m_5$ = 200~GeV.